saleandro/songkick-wp-plugin/readme.txt

 = Settings =

 Go to the Settings page to configure the plugin.
 For a user, simply put your username in the admin interface.
 For an artist, you should use the artist’s Songkick id, as shown in the url for your artist page.
 For example, the url "http://www.songkick.com/artists/123-your-name" has the id "123".
 The same goes for metro areas: "http://www.songkick.com/metro_areas/123-city-name" has the id "123".
+And venues: "http://www.songkick.com/venues/123-venue-name" has the id "123".

 = Widget =